California fire 'tornado' kills two firefighters, thousands flee

 A Red Cross employee told local ABC affiliate KRCR-TV some 500 people took shelter in an evacuation center at Shasta College.
 Motels were filled to capacity and livestock owners were told to take their animals to the town’s rodeo ground.

-The Carr Fire, the name given to the Redding blaze,was one of three fierce blazes threatening large populated areas.
+The Carr Fire, the name given to the Redding blaze, was one of three fierce blazes threatening large populated areas.

 Cal Fire said the Cranston Fire, about 110 miles (177 km) east of Los Angeles had blackened 12,300 acres and was 16 percent contained.
 The Ferguson Fire near Yosemite, which has charred 46,675 acres, was 29 percent contained.